benjaminbascary/scandiweb_juniorreact_benjaminbascary/README.md

 ## Javascryt, React, GraphQl and Cypress for integration tests.

-### Other things implemented: Good file modulation, Enums to avoid "magic numbers" (such as indexes or symbols), and most importantly: Integration Tests.
+### Other things implemented: Good file modulation, Enums to avoid "magic numbers" (such as indexes or symbols), ApolloClient and most importantly: Integration Tests.
+### Dashboard.jsx is the "handler" file.
+### In utils folder you can find Enums, graphQl URI and Default values for avoiding magic numbers in the app structure.

 ## 🧰 Scripts: